saadr225/DMI-Deep-Media-Inspection-Platform-backend/DMI_backend/docs/donation_api_documentation.md

 2. Upon completing the demo payment, users are redirected back to the success page
 3. The success page calls the verification endpoint (`/api/donations/verify/{session_id}/`)
 4. In demo mode, the verification endpoint automatically marks the payment as successful

-This is a demonstration-only implementation with no actual payment processing.